Managers, Firefighters, Exiles and the Self – Introduction to the different parts and aspects of our system in IFS

 Exiles: The Vulnerable Ones

-Exiles are parts that hold our deepest pain, often stemming from past wounds, traumas, or unmet needs.
-These parts carry the emotional burdens that Managers and Firefighters work so hard to protect us from.
-They carry the weight of unprocessed emotions like shame, fear, or grief.
+They hold the weight of unprocessed emotions like shame, fear, or grief, and beliefs such as “I’m worthless”, “I’m unlovable” or “I’m too much”.
 Exiles are rooted in earlier experiences, often reliving the pain of the past.
 When triggered, they can flood us with emotion, which is why other parts strive to keep them hidden.
 Managers and Firefighters often suppress Exiles to prevent their pain from surfacing.

 Healing in IFS often involves building trust with Exiles, allowing them to share their stories and unburden their pain.